-With independence Day this Tuesday and in the spirit of July 4th (and the spirit of America), I thought this week’s closing thoughts should recognize some interesting facts about the holiday and our founding fathers who placed their lives on the line to establish our country.
+With independence Day this Wednesday and in the spirit of July 4th and in the spirit of America, I thought this week’s closing thoughts should recognize some interesting facts about the holiday and our founding fathers who placed their lives on the line to establish our country.
 Here’s to all who have sacrificed their lives for freedom.

 July 2, 1776, was actually the day that independence was declared from Great Britain, as part of a resolution passed by Congress on that day.
 On that day, John Adams declared that July 2nd would go down in history as America’s day of independence.